dealancer/turning-flow-analyzer-be/README.md

 - Downloads webpage content from any URL
 - Extracts main article content using Mozilla's Readability algorithm
 - Removes navigation, sidebars, and other non-content elements
+- **DynamoDB caching**: Results are cached for 1 week to improve performance and reduce API costs
 - AI-powered analysis (supports OpenAI or Anthropic API):
   - Author detection (when mentioned)
   - Content summary (2-3 sentences)